falrasheed/falrasheed/README.md

 ## /Coding with

-/Ruby
+/RoR
 /Javascript
 /Html
 /Css

-- 🔭 I’m currently working on improving my JS skills
+- 🔭 Currently working on improving my JS skills // Taking the Full-Stack Open 2020 Course.
 - 👯 I’m looking to collaborate on web dev projects with a focus on front-end.
 - 📫 How to reach me: fahad.alrasheed@gmail.com
 - ⚡ Fun fact: I take cold showers, even in winter.